 British American Nineteenth Century Historians (BrANCH) and the Peter J. Parish Memorial Fund are pleased to announce their annual student dissertation prize for the best pieces of work on American nineteenth century history.

-The prize will be awarded for the best dissertation (up to 15,000 words) by a currently registered undergraduate or postgraduate student, or by a person who received his or her undergraduate or postgraduate degree in 2017, at a university or equivalent institution in the UK.
+The prize will be awarded for the best dissertation (up to 15,000 words) by a currently registered undergraduate (UG) or taught postgraduate student (PGT), or by a person who received his or her undergraduate or taught postgraduate degree in 2019, at a university or equivalent institution in the UK.

 The word limits exclude footnotes and bibliography.
 The work should offer some originality, either in its research or approach or argument, relating to the history of the United States between roughly 1789 and 1917.
 The value of the prize will normally be £200.

 Candidates should email an electronic copy of their dissertation to email@example.com by the closing date, and must include a letter from an institutional representative, tutor, teacher or supervisor attesting that the candidate is registered for an undergraduate or postgraduate degree, or received the appropriate degree in 2019 (this may be emailed separately).
 Candidate’s names should appear only on the covering letter and letter from the institutional representative.

 All dissertations will be assessed anonymously by a committee appointed by the BrANCH committee.

 The closing date for submissions for the 2019 prize is 06 December 2019.
 The results will be announced in February 2020.

 Dr. Rebecca Fraser (firstname.lastname@example.org), Department of American Studies, University of East Anglia, Norwich, Norfolk, NR4 7TJ.